This is the preview version of the Wisconsin State Legislature site.

 The accused does not have an unfettered right to offer testimony that is incompetent, privileged, or otherwise inadmissible under the standard rules of evidence.
 When evidence is irrelevant or not offered for a proper purpose, the exclusion of that evidence does not violate a defendant’s constitutional right to present a defense.
 There is no abridgement on the accused’s right to present a defense so long as the rules of evidence used to exclude the evidence offered are not arbitrary or disproportionate to the purposes for which they are designed.
 State v.
 Muckerheide, 2007 WI 5, 298 Wis.
 2d 553, 725 N.W.2d 930, 05-0081.

 The confrontation clause places no constraints on the use of prior testimonial statements when the declarant appears for cross-examination.
-It made no difference in this case where oral statements of a witness were not disclosed until a subsequent police witness testified whether the burden was on the state or the defendant to show that the witness was available for further cross-examination after the court told the witness he could step down.
-The witness testified and was cross-examined concerning his statements to the police; therefore, defendant's right to confrontation was not violated.
+It made no difference in this case in which oral statements of a witness were not disclosed until a subsequent police witness testified whether the burden was on the state or the defendant to show that the witness was available for further cross-examination after the court told the witness he could step down.
+The witness testified and was cross-examined concerning his statements to the police; therefore, defendant’s right to confrontation was not violated.
 State v.
 Nelis, 2007 WI 58, 300 Wis.
 2d 415, 733 N.W.2d 619, 05-1920.

 Inasmuch as a criminal defendant does not have an unqualified right to require the appearance of any persons as witnesses for trial, and a defendant’s right to compulsory process at trial must satisfy certain standards, the compulsory process rights of a defendant at the preliminary stage of criminal proceedings also must be subject to reasonable restrictions.
 The court declines to expand a criminal defendant’s compulsory process rights to encompass a right to subpoena police reports and other non-privileged investigatory materials for examination and copying in anticipation of a preliminary hearing.
 State v.
 Schaefer, 2008 WI 25, 308 Wis.
 2d 279, 746 N.W.2d 457, 06-1826.